ndikumanaisaie/Budget_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Big up to Gregoire Vella who created thiss nice looking design.
+- I would like to thank Gregoire Vella on Behance, the author of the original design from which I took inspiration for this beautiful design in accordance with the Creative Commons license of the design.
 - The original design ideal from Microverse💕.
 - Project from [Microverse](https://bit.ly/MicroverseTN) Ruby / Database and Interviewing module.
 - Thanks to the Microverse team for the great curriculum.